 However, efficiency is about far more than delivering quickly.
 Efficiency improves the customer experience and lowers costs.
 One method of increasing efficiency is to make sure that delivery trucks and people are maximizing their loads when going out to make a last mile delivery.

 Take, for example, a mattress company which needs to ship 20 mattresses to a certain location, but whose delivery truck can only manage 5 mattresses at a time.
 The driver has to perform several runs back and forth between warehouse and end location to complete a single order.
-The cost of gas is greater, and the delivery capacity significantly lower, than if a more appropriate vehicle had been assigned to that order.
+The cost of gas is greater, and the delivery capacity significantly lower, than if a more appropriate delivery vehicle had been assigned to that order.
 This is an example of an inefficient last mile process.

-This inefficiency costs both logistics companies and retailers large sums of money.
+This inefficiency costs both delivery companies and retailers large sums of money.
 The same goes for dispatchers who manually plan routes, the call centers that have to deal with unhappy or confused customers and more.
 As soon as the process becomes efficient, everybody wins.

 As for retailers, last mile efficiency relates to both customers and costs.
 When retailers are able to use the same people to pick delivery and pick-up orders off the shelves, pack them, etc. they will be able to offer a wider range of delivery services (same day, next day, curbside pickup, etc.) without the need to hire more staff.
 This means that customers benefit by having more options due to increased efficiency.
 Even if a retailer uses its own fleet of drivers, efficiency is a massive motivator to drive down costs.

 For both retailers and logistics companies, efficiency is also critical to increasing last mile fulfillment capacity.
 When lacking efficiency, large order volumes can cause your services to veer off course.
-This will cause late deliveries and upset customers, a situation that no one wants.
+This will cause a late or failed delivery and upset customers, a situation that no one wants.
 Spending money on hiring more drivers and other resources to deal with the extra capacity will have a tremendous impact on your bottom line.
 Efficiency is critical in order to deal with exceptional order growth and turning it into higher revenue.

 Implementing technology into your supply chain management an important technique for increasing efficiency in last mile delivery solutions.
 New innovative last mile delivery and fulfillment technology allows retailers to automate traditionally manual processes: from deciding where to fulfill orders from, to dispatching orders to different fleets or drivers across multiple geographic locations based on multiple variables. .